Teaching Assistant, Learning Disability

-The overall vision of the School is to provide a learning community committed to excellence in teaching, research, scholarship and practice that contributes to local and global efforts to improve the health and wellbeing of society.
+The overall vision of the School is to provide a learning community committed to excellence in teaching, research, scholarship and practice that contributes to local and global efforts to improve the health and wellbeing of people with learning disabilities locally and nationally.

 In order to be the best, we strive to work with and attract the best talent to the University and due to continued growth, we currently have a Teaching Assistant post within the School in the field of Learning Disability.

-This is a fantastic opportunity to be a key contributor, providing a high quality, exceptional and transformative educational experience to students in an innovative and high-tech learning environment.
+This is a fantastic opportunity to be a key contributor, providing a high quality, exceptional and transformative educational experience to learning disability nursing students in an innovative and high-tech learning environment.

 The successful candidate must have, and your application should clearly demonstrate you have: